Fall of Maximilien Robespierre: Street names

 Robespierre is one of the few revolutionaries not to have a street named for him in the center of Paris.
-At the Liberation of Paris, the municipal council (elected on 29 April 1945 with 27 communists, 12 socialists and 4 radicals out of 48 members), decided on 13 April 1946, to rename the Place du Marché-Saint-Honoré "Place Robespierre", a decision approved at the prefectorial level on 8 June.
+Following the Liberation of Paris and end of World War II, the municipal council (elected on 29 April 1945 with 27 communists, 12 socialists and 4 radicals out of 48 members) decided on 13 April 1946 to rename the Place du Marché-Saint-Honoré "Place Robespierre", a decision approved at the prefectorial level on 8 June.
 However, in the wake of political changes in 1947, it reverted to its original name on 6 November 1950.
 Streets in the so-called "Red belt" bear his name, e.g., at Montreuil.
 There is also a Metro station "Robespierre" on Line 9 (Mairie de Montreuil – Pont de Sèvres), in the commune of Montreuil, named during the era of the Popular Front.
 There are, however, numerous streets, roads, and squares named for him elsewhere in France.

 Plaques and monuments

 During the Soviet era, the Russians built two statues of him, one in Leningrad and another in Moscow (the Robespierre Monument).
 The monument was commissioned by Vladimir Lenin, who referred to Robespierre as a Bolshevik before his time.
 Due to the poor construction of the monument (it was made of tubes and concrete), it crumbled within three days of its unveiling and was never replaced.
 The Robespierre Embankment in Saint-Petersburg across Kresty prison returned to its original name Voskresenskaya Embankment in 2014.